 Informed Consent: Informed consent cannot be obtained unless REACH is confident the client is capable of providing it.
 This means that mental capacity, emotional state and age are taking into consideration.
 If the client is capable, they will be full informed of the services they are asking to receive, be given the opportunity to ask questions, have those questions answered, be advised of possible outcomes, be advised of possible reactions and responses to receiving the services.
 This communication exchange will be fully documented.

 Notice of Privacy: Notice of Privacy pertains to ensuring the client has been fully informed of how their information will be used, and giving consent.
 This may include; ways we gather that information, what is done with that information, what is not done with that information, and rights of further use of the information.
+This also includes awareness and agreement of clients/client groups, to lack of privacy that may occur in virtual/telehealth circumstances, where REACH is not responsible for the privacy situations at the client/client groups own location.

 REACH Trauma Response Consulting Ltd.